Convair XF-92: Switch to delta

 Convair found that by straightening the trailing edge and increasing the sweep of the leading edge, the characteristics of their new wing were greatly improved.
 Thus, contrary to suggestions that German designer Alexander Lippisch influenced it, Convair independently discovered the thin high-speed delta wing.
 Ralph Shick, chief of aerodynamic research, later met Lippisch at Wright-Patterson Air Force Base.
 This helped to convince him that the thin delta was the way forward, however the influence of Lippisch provided no more than "moral support" and Convair rejected many of his ideas, such as the thick wing of the Lippisch P.13a project and the DM-1 test glider which the US had tested.

-Power was to be provided by a 1560 lbf Westinghouse J30 jet engine assisted by a battery of six 2000 lbf liquid-fueled rockets.
+Thrust was to be provided by a 1560 lbf Westinghouse J30 jet engine assisted by a battery of six 2000 lbf liquid-fueled rockets.
 This mixed-propulsion system required a very large intake duct, which not only fed the jet engine but also passed air around the rocket exhaust to provide thrust augmentation.
 Located centrally, the large duct left nowhere to put a traditional cockpit; in its normal location it would have projected deep into the duct.
 To address this, the team modified the design in a fashion similar to both the Leduc 0.10 and Miles M.52, placing the cockpit in a cylindrical body in the center of the intake.
 The design was presented to the U.S. Air Force in 1946 and was accepted for development as the XP-92.